 Capital projects funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities.
-The Capital Project Fund accounts for revenues to the acquisition, construction, and redevelopment of the City's capital assets and infrastructure.
+The Capital Project Fund accounts for revenues to the acquisition, construction, and redevelopment of the City's capital assets and infrastructure and is classified as a major fund of the City.